 The current work on display in Ace Museum's Project Space is titled Microscopic Perfect Cube (2005).
 The primary apparatus is designed as a vibration-free chamber to house the microscopic cube, coupled with a video magnification system to make the central object viewable.
 The cube itself is made of solid steel that has been reduced to a hundredth of an inch.
 Works from the Perfect Cube series are fabricated to a level that exceeds our ability to visually judge the accuracy that their titles declare; hence the power of these works lies in their ability to take such values to an extreme, creating a bar of distinction so high ('nano-precision') that it can't be met by the art viewer.

-"Holmes's most favoured subject matter has always been Los Angeles, or rather, the lines of transportation that artificially sustain the city across the harsh surrounding desert.
-He is an architect by vocation and a teacher; the concatenation of mobile structures on the American highway (trucks, trailers, tanks) with their permanent industrial armature (which channels, fills, fuels, unloads, washes) is for him the great architecture of America.
+“Holmes’ most favorite subject has always been Los Angeles, or rather, the lines of transportation that artfully sustain the city across the harsh surrounding desert.
+He is an architect by vocation and a teacher, the concatenation of mobile structures on the American Highway (trucks, trailers and tanks) with their permanent industrial armature (which channels, fills, fuels, unloads, washes) is for him the great architecture of America.
 Its configurations exist in the recurrent process rather then stasis, and some of his work exploits video, filmstrips and Polaroid assemblage to open up time within the work.”